RBWR-Development/books/Automatic_ThermalPower_Control.md

 ### Operational modes
-on the Unit-1 Automatic thermal power regulator there are 2 modes of operation:
+On the Unit-1 Automatic thermal power regulator there are 2 modes of operation:

 - Absorber movement mode (LEFT BUTTON)
     In this mode the automatic controller utilizes its authority over rodmovement.
 Inserting control rods to lengthen period and pulling control rods to shorten period.